 An abrasive scrubland of parching wind and ultraviolet radiation; A tinderbox of accelerant and scent of phantom smoke.
 Where fire sired eucalypt, wilt in thermal haze; and browning leaves keep falling, like Autumn's calling.

 Out there red-stripe snake and spider eat the Eastern Brown, while ten-foot flying shadows prey on six-foot rat.
-Out there meat ants strip bodies to bone, while blowflies plague the shade and cicadas sound their siren.
+Out there meat ants strip bodies to bone, while blowflies plague the shade and cicadas sound a siren.

 Summer stories